Hato0/CustomScripts/README.md

 One project, here for development and single script usage.
 Will be merge into a new repo once done and fully opérationnal

 ## Recon Bounty Project (sumup)
-Will only go for passiv recon as much as possible
+Will only go for passiv recon as much as possible for the v1 V2 will contain more active recon
 ## Available functions
 ### Whois Information
 check whoisMod.py
 ### Subdomains
 check crtMod.py
+Second method will be available in v2
 ### Dir info
+Will be available in the v2
 ### S3 Buckets
+Will be available in the v2
 ### social accounts
+check socialsMod.py
 ### API Endpoints
 ### emails
 ### Vhosts